Cpt-Dingus/blog-page/docs/Radio/Persistent hamgeek ethernet IP.md

 # Preamble

+> WARNING: It appears this stopped working now, I am not sure why.
+If I figure it out I will try updating this article...

 When using a HamGeek (Pluto) SDR directly with an Ethernet cable, you will quickly discover that the interface IP does not automatically configure, forcing you to have to SSH into the SDR using the debug USB port every time you restart it to configure it using `ifconfig`.
 This guide will help you automatically configure the Ethernet IP.

 # Extracting the rootfs

-The rootfs is inside a gzip compressed initramfs with a U-Boot header, we first remove said header to get to the initramfs
+The rootfs is inside a gzip-compressed initramfs with a U-Boot header, we first remove said header to get to the initramfs

 ```bash
 mkdir work && cd work